 Bisto is now a key figure in the social, political, cultural and economic development of the women of her village.
 Also the tribal community of Panitripatra as a whole aspires a great future under her leadership.

-Bisto Bai is candidated to the 2019 Women Stop Hunger Award, that gives international recognition to the role of rural women in the fight against hunger and encourage initiatives led by women aiming to achieve food security and increase economic development in local communities.
+Women Stop Hunger Awards support financially innovative and measurable initiatives led by women and gives international recognition to the role of rural women in the fight against hunger and to achieve food security and increase economic development in their local communities.